singularityhacker/Content/Writing_on_GitHub.md

 3. An API for Agreement

    Git has the concept of requesting and accepting changes built into how it works in the form of pull requests.
 This acts as a kind of contract for what gets accepted and from who.
-A shared google doc doesn’t capture that as powerfullly.
+A shared google doc doesn’t capture that as powerfully.

 4. Markdown

-   Copying and pasting formatted text from one word-processing environment to another is clunky and almost an awful experience.
+   Copying and pasting formatted text from one word-processing environment to another is clunky and almost always an awful experience.
 Writing in Markdown does away with all this and provides a universal file format that can be used as plain text, formatted text, or HTML all in one.

 5. Writing on Software

-   I’m not writing novels.
-A aspire to be producing writing that is tightly integrated and dealing with software development so the medium of GitHub strongly lends its self to this idea.
+   I’m not primarily writing novels.
+I aspire to be producing writing that is tightly integrated and dealing with software development so the medium of GitHub strongly lends its self to this idea.

 6. Writing Produced by Software